goerz/docs_versions_menu/docs/command.rst

 Folders included in the menu
 ----------------------------

-By default, the version menu lists the ``master`` branch first, then any releases from newest to oldest, and then any non-release branches in reverse-alphabetical order.
+By default, the version menu lists the default branch (``main`` or ``master``, see :option:`--default-branch`) first, then any releases from newest to oldest, and then any non-release branches in reverse-alphabetical order.
 Having the "newest" releases appear first matches the behavior of Read-the-Docs.

 The folders that are listed in the versions menu and their order can be customized via the :option:`--versions` flag (``DOCTR_VERSIONS_MENU_VERSIONS``